Not sure how much you can contribute to your Tax-Free Savings Account (TFSA) in 2023?

-If you turned 18 after 2009, it’s best to use the TFSA room calculator above to figure out how much total you can contribute as of 2020, as the calculations can get a bit tricky (unless you’re a math wiz).
+If you turned 18 after 2009, it’s best to use the TFSA room calculator above to figure out how much total you can contribute, as the calculations can get a bit tricky (unless you’re a math wiz).

-After you figure out your maximum contribution room based on what year you were born, you subtract how much you have contributed to it to arrive at your current TFSA contribution room.
+After you figure out your maximum contribution room based on what year you were born, you subtract how much you have contributed to it to calculate your current TFSA contribution room.

 TFSA Contribution Calculator Formula:

 - Max TFSA Room – Total Amount Contributed = Current TFSA Contribution Room.